 Does this lower the wall between church and state?
 It may seem so, but as a practical matter the courts must address the secular results of the religious choices as they relate to the welfare of the children.

 This area of law is very nuanced.
-If you have questions regarding your specific child custody case, speak with a well-versed practitioner at Keith Family Law Group who will provide you with individualized legal counsel.
+If you have questions regarding your specific child custody case, speak with a well-versed practitioner at Keith Family Law who will provide you with individualized legal counsel.
 Ideally, you may find a rational way to resolution that may not involve the courts at all.
 This may involve negotiation, mediation, or the Collaborative Law process.